Dinalupihan: Demographics

-In the 2020 census, Dinalupihan had a population of 118,209.
-The population density was sigfig 118,209/92.52.
+In the 2024 census, Dinalupihan had a population of 124,188 people.
+The population density was sigfig 124,188/92.52.

 Government

 Local government

 Pursuant to the Local government in the Philippines", the political seat of the municipal government is located at the Municipal Town Hall.
-In the History of the Philippines (1521–1898), the Gobernadorcillo was the Chief Executive who held office in the Presidencia.
-During the American rule (1898–1946), the elected Mayor and local officials, including the appointed ones hold office at the Municipal Town Hall.
 The legislative and executive departments perform their functions in the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, and are located in the Town Hall.